Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 full names ex. 王晓明*
+*Returns the most likely gender of up to 100 full names (family names and given names) in Standard Mandarin Chinese.*

 > Body parameter